 - Easily Forgiven: Rose has killed untold numbers of people throughout the generations to prevent the Moon Child from coming about, and Zieg makes sure everyone in the party knows about it at the end of Disc 3.
 Apart from a swordfight with Dart to resolve the pent-up anger, the party very readily forgave Rose for this.
 Rose herself was surprised at this treatment, but everyone accepted that she did what had to be done.

 - And they flat out let her go for it when they realized killing Shana might be for the best.

-- Fashionable Asymmetry: Wears Zettai Ryouiki on her left leg while exposing the right.
+- Fashionable Asymmetry: Wears (Grade A) Zettai Ryouiki on her left leg while exposing the right.

 - Glass Cannon: Her defenses are meh, and her HP is awful for a physically oriented character.
 Nevertheless, her attacks hit hard.